 As a department, we have much to offer: intellectually engaged and award winning faculty and graduate instructors; challenging courses; a supportive staff; a stimulating place for undergraduate, graduate, and postdoctoral research.
 Undergraduates value our major and minor for their exciting course offerings as much as graduate students value the graduate minor for its interdisciplinary and theoretical challenges.

 Faculty, staff, and students are working collaboratively to:

 - Stimulate and promote research and curricular offerings in the area of AAS

-- Sponsor an interdisciplinary minor that integrates offerings in AAS from the social sciences, the humanities, and other related disciplines.
+- Sponsor a major and interdisciplinary minor that integrates offerings in AAS from the social sciences, the humanities, and other related disciplines.

-- Add to the university's intellectual environment by sponsoring conferences, colloquia, seminars, brown bag lectures series, invited lectures, and/or other activities.
+- Add to the university's intellectual environment by sponsoring conferences, colloquia, seminars, guest lectures, and/or other activities.

 - Support faculty, graduate, and undergraduate student research and publication.

 Explore Asian American Studies here at Illinois through our website and learn of all the opportunities available for you in this department, on this vastly interconnected campus, and in the State of Illinois.